kwv/hvac-proxy/README.md

 All requests and responses are logged to `/data` (or your mounted volume path):

-- `POST-status.xml` - Status updates from thermostat
+- `POST-systems_SERIALNUMBER_status.xml` - Status updates from thermostat
 - `GET-config-response.xml` - Configuration responses from upstream

 XML files are automatically prettified with 2-space indentation.
 Only the latest file for each type is kept (files are overwritten on each request).